 Here at Protopia we set out on a mission to do just that: use technology to connect more people, to create serendipity, and spark new human relationships.
 We have connected thousands of alumni, students, staff, and supporters by making it easier than ever to do so.
 Including for the heroes in career services.

 Because helping alumni bring out their inner Marges is how we chose to make an impact (to make us happy).

-Max is Founder and CEO at Protopia, the simplest and most scalable solution to connect alumni and students.
+Max is Founder and CEO at Protopia, the simplest engagement platform on the planet.
 Also father of the four horse monkeys of the apocalypse, two dogs, two cats, and a guinea pig that has long overstayed its welcome.